kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-17-live-now-main-thing-by-dwight-robertson.md

 ---
 published: true
 layout: "blog-post"
-title: "Live Tonight 6:30pm MST!  \"Main Thing\" by Dwight Robertson"
+title: "  Watch \"Main Thing\" by Dwight Robertson"
 author: "no-author"
 post_types: "no-type"
 date: "2014-05-18 17:00:00"
 "poster-image": "https://www.dropbox.com/s/al0k5yejzidk8i4/plan-a-hands.jpeg"
 series: Experience 2014
 tags:
   - Live Streaming
 ---

 {% include youtube.html video='GpujPFEgPSY' %}

 Welcome to our classroom!
 The class will begin at 6:30pm, *Keeping the Main Thing the Main Thing*, a teaching by Dwight Robertson that explains how to dive deeper into an intimate relationship with God.